qasimkhalid/SBEO/Competency Questions.md

     }
     ```

-    4. How people are classified with respect to their physical characteristics?
+    4. What are types of people with respect to their physical characteristics?
     ```
     SELECT ?person (?allTypePerson AS ?type)
     WHERE {